Results — Gender mainstreaming in the Dutch ministry of Foreign Affairs

-The purpose of this evaluation study is to examine the extent to which gender aspects have been taken into account in policy development, implementation and evaluation.
-In 2015, IOB carried out its most recent evaluation of gender policy.
-Now, five years later, we investigate the status of our aim to promote gender equality not only through gender-specific programmes, but also as a cross-cutting theme in all areas of Dutch foreign and development cooperation policy.
+The purpose of this evaluation study was to examine the extent to which gender aspects have been taken into account in policy development, implementation and evaluation.

 How and to what extent has gender been mainstreamed in Dutch foreign policy and development aid and what do we know of the results accomplished?